eklavyasaxena/Evaluating-a-Machine-Learning-Algorithm/README.md

 |5. |Increase Regularization Parameter|                          |               |
 |6. |Get More Training Examples       |                          |               |

 ### 2. Varying Regularization Parameter

 >To generate a dataset and plot a validation curve for varying regularization parameter is NOT within the scope of this discussion.
 Still interested?
 Please refer [Python Data Science Handbook by Jake VanderPlas](https://jakevdp.github.io/PythonDataScienceHandbook/05.06-linear-regression.html#Regularization)

 We know that, the introduction of basis functions (PolynomialFeatures, GaussianFeatures etc.) into our linear regression makes the model much more flexible.

-_<div style="text-align: center"> But, does it come with the risk of something? </div>_ _<div style="text-align: center"> YES, and the answer is _**overfitting** </div>_
+_<p align = "center"> But, does it come with the risk of something? </p>_ _<p align = "center"> YES, and the answer is _**overfitting** </p>_

 **Reason**: Our model is being too flexible to capture the outliers or extreme values in our training dataset.
 **Solution**: Regularization